Visas & Routes

 Adviser-led coordination

-Adviser-led coordination usually covers route confirmation, task sequencing, income-evidence organization, NIF and banking guidance, accommodation review, health-insurance guidance, consular checklist support, and handoff planning.
-It should say clearly when a lawyer is involved.
+A Movingto-managed D7 case covers route confirmation, task sequencing, income-evidence organization, NIF and banking guidance, accommodation review, health-insurance guidance, consular preparation and AIMA handoff planning.
+Movingto's Portuguese immigration lawyers lead the legal scope within the same case workflow.

 Portuguese lawyer representation